MASTERS PAINTINGS & OLD PHOTOS SPEAK FOR THEMSELVES

 the History or the Breeder does not know the history or the breeder is hiding the

-the name to, Toy American Eskimo.
+truth.
+Breeders went to Italy, bought a Volpino, brought them back to America, changed the name to, Toy American Eskimo.
 As time went by they did breed them to the American Eskimo so we don't know if the small Toy sizes are mixed or pure.

 Volpino's are a type of Spitz in it's morphology and character, and dates back to 350BC.